griptape-ai/griptape-docs/docs/griptape-tools/official-tools/google-gmail-client.md

 # GoogleGmailClient

 The GoogleGmailClient tool provides a way to interact with the Gmail API.
-It can be used to create draft emails, send emails, and more.
+It can be used to create draft emails and optionally attach files to them.

 ```python
 from griptape.tools import GoogleGmailClient